 - construction of a foot and cycle bridge to support the local school cycling and walking routes

-- links to Public Rights of Way and provision to support future green infrastructure investment via the Arun Local Plan
+- improved links for Public Rights of Way into future green spaces

 - provision of pedestrian crossing points at junctions.

 What we are working on now

-- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 (northern route) and it is planned to be submitted to West Sussex County Council Planning in spring 2020.
+- A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 and we hope to submit it to WSCC Planning in the summer of 2020.

-- Ecology surveys for Phase 1 (northern route) are ongoing, including:
+- Ecological and environmental surveys for Phase 1 are ongoing.